Track 12: CT Passenger Stations, G

 GLENBROOK/M2 [NYNH&H, c1897, WB]

-The 1916 val photo at top left shows a new westbound structure with a completely different profile and roof line.
-This saltbox-style depot was most likely built at the time of the four-tracking in 1897.
-The two other photos look toward New Haven with this station on the left.
-The smaller eastbound GLENBROOK/M3 is seen on the right in the panoramic view.
-The NYNH&H real estate map dates to October, 1907 and shows the two stations along the newly aligned right of way to the south of the old main line, the curve having been reduced with the improvements.
+The 1916 val photo at [1] shows a new westbound structure with a completely different profile and roof line.
+This saltbox depot was most likely built at the time of the four-tracking in 1897 when this style was in vogue.
+The photos at [2] and [3] look toward New Haven with this station on the left in the latter.
+The smaller eastbound GLENBROOK/M3 is seen on the right in the wider view at [3].
+The NYNH&H real estate map at [4] dates to October, 1907 and shows the two stations along the newly aligned right of way to the south of the old main line, the curve having been reduced with the improvements.
+Note that the old main was still in use as a siding.
+[HC/04/06/1911/05][rev122514, 120322]

-The 1916 val photo at top left shows a new westbound structure with a completely different profile and roof line.
-This saltbox-style depot was most likely built at the time of the four-tracking in 1897.
-The two other photos look toward New Haven with this station on the left.
-The smaller eastbound GLENBROOK/M3 is seen on the right in the panoramic view.
-The NYNH&H real estate map dates to October, 1907 and shows the two stations along the newly aligned right of way to the south of the old main line, the curve having been reduced with the improvements.
+The 1916 val photo at [1] shows a new westbound structure with a completely different profile and roof line.
+This saltbox depot was most likely built at the time of the four-tracking in 1897 when this style was in vogue.
+The photos at [2] and [3] look toward New Haven with this station on the left in the latter.
+The smaller eastbound GLENBROOK/M3 is seen on the right in the wider view at [3].
+The NYNH&H real estate map at [4] dates to October, 1907 and shows the two stations along the newly aligned right of way to the south of the old main line, the curve having been reduced with the improvements.
+Note that the old main was still in use as a siding.
+[HC/04/06/1911/05][rev122514, 120322]

 GLENBROOK/M3 [NYNH&H, c1897, EB]